FigBug/Gin/README.md

 # Gin
 A few useful extra classes for [JUCE](https://juce.com/) that I've come up with over the years.
+Questions?
+Ask on [Discord](https://discord.gg/hCbpasqQ)

 Documentation: